Harold Burt-Gerrans talks about how to deal with structured data in ediscovery cases.

 matter.
 For example, in a Mergers and Acquisition matter, you would work with the accountants

 to extract GL Ledger Reports, Balance Sheets, A/R and A/P subledger reports, etc.

 2) Proprietary Databases: These are becoming more common as companies implement systems to track corporate specific data.
 These may be done using in-house development staff, or by leveraging external application hosting environments, such as implementing a customized complaint tracking system within SalesForce or a Support Ticketing System within a case management tool.

 How do we handle these?
-Stay tuned for part 8!
+Read part eight here.

 About The Author

 Harold Burt-Gerrans is Director, eDiscovery and Computer Forensics for Epiq Canada.
 He has over 15 years’ experience in the industry, mostly with H&A eDiscovery (acquired by Epiq, April 1, 2019).